 Despite your personal beliefs, it is not okay to interrogate your friend or press to get details of their affair.
 You can tell them that you are disappointed in their behavior but at the same time it's not your job to judge them.
-A better approach is to explain why you are against infidelity, such as: your parent's marriage ended over an affair, you were affected by infidelity personally, or you witnessed a friend's relationship problems over cheating.
+A better approach is to explain why you are against infidelity, such as: your parent's marriage ended over an affair, you were affected by infidelity personally, you feel that this is unfair to their spouse, or you witnessed a friend's relationship problems over cheating.

 Other tips to think about include: